portgasdylan/CSC104-Final/readme.txt

 Page Name: Dylan's Product Reviews
-This code features 3 pages, one for a home page with an overview of reviews, and 2 with in depth reviews.
-It also has 2 CSS files for the home page and review pages.
+This code features 4 pages, one for a home page with an overview of reviews, 2 with in depth reviews, and an About Us Page.
+It also has 3 CSS files for the home page, review pages, and about us page.